-When any party to a tribunal hearing believes that the rules of natural justice have been breached, they have the right to apply to the Lord Justice for the case to be reviewed.
+When any party to a tribunal hearing believes that the rules of natural justice have been breached, they have the right to apply to the Mount Vema Lord Justice for the case to be reviewed.

-POLICE POWERS
+MOUNT VEMA POLICE POWERS

-Police Forcers
+Mount Vema Police Forcers

-- 1- The Mount Vema Royal Police: Receives orders from the Royal Department of Justice at the Royal Mount Vema House of Law. - 2- The City of Mount Vema Police: Receives orders from the Ministry of Justice, Law Enforcement and Order. - 3- The District Police: Receives orders from their District Administrations and District Attorney.
+- 1 The Mount Vema Royal Police: Receives orders from the Royal Mount Vema Department Justice. - 2-The Vema Seamount Police: Receives orders from the Mount Vema Ministry of Justice. - 3-The Mount Vema District Police: Receives orders from District Administrations and the District Attorney.